 The construction of the fuselage is clear from the illustration.

 The Strips and Curved Strips forming the nose of the machine are all fastened at their forward ends to a Double Bracket.

-The engines 1 are 1" fast Pulleys and the engine nacelles 2 are U-Section Curved Plates, which are fastened to the wings by \(\frac{1}{2} \) \(\frac{1}{2} \) Angle Brackets.
-Bearings for the propeller shafts, which are \(\frac{1}{2} \) modes in the turned-up ends of \(2\frac{1}{2} \) Touble Angle Strips.
-These Double Angle Strips are supported by the Bolts that can be seen in the centre holes of the \(\frac{1}{2} \) Section Curved Plates.
+2 are U-Section Curved Plates, which are fastened to the wings by \$\frac{1}{2}\times \frac{1}{2}\times \frac{1}{

-The tail assembly is supported on two Flat Trunnions, which are joined, at the centre holes in their ends at the top, by a Double Bracket.
-A $5\frac{1}{2}$ " Flexible Plate representing the tail-plane is bolted to the free hole of the Double Bracket.
-The Bolt that holds the tail-plane carries also an Angle Bracket, and two $2\frac{1}{2}$ " Semi-Circular Plates are fastened to this to form the rudder.
+The tail assembly is supported on two Flat Trunnions, which are joined, at the centre holes in their broad ends, by a Double Bracket.

+A 51⁄2 × 11⁄2 Flexible Plate representing the tail-plane is bolted to the free hole of the Double Bracket.
+The Bolt that holds the tail-plane carries also an Angle Bracket, and two 21⁄2 Semi-Circular Plates are fastened to this to form the rudder.